Vortex

 The first major design task for Vortex was creating a landing page.
 Initially, this served as a simplified website while the tech and product teams developed the actual solution.
 Its primary purpose was to collect waitlist sign-ups and provide an overview of our offering.
 Over time, the landing page expanded and evolved into a more comprehensive website.

-To enhance engagement and memorability, I created an animation that added dynamism while showcasing the user interface being developed by the team.
+To enhance engagement and memorability, I designed an animation that added dynamism while showcasing the user interface being developed by the team.
 The page also includes an infographic to visually explain how the solution works.
 Key calls-to-action (CTAs) are strategically placed, including options like “Invest” for potential investors, “Launch App” for users, and “Contact Us” or “Support” for community inquiries or technical assistance.

 Vortex Design System